 - More than 17 million passengers served annually.

-- The 820,000-square-foot terminal is home to nine airlines, including major carriers and their regional partners, which average 440 daily arrivals and departures.
-Air Canada, American Airlines, American Eagle, Delta, Frontier Airlines, Southwest Airlines, United, Vacation Express, Alaska Airlines, Boutique Air, Contour Airlines, JetBlue, WestJet, British Airways, Allegiant, and Sun Country Airlines serve Nashville.
+- The 820,000-square-foot terminal is home to major carriers and their regional partners, which average 460 daily arrivals and departures.
+Air Canada, American Airlines, Delta, Frontier Airlines, Southwest Airlines, United, Vacation Express, Alaska Airlines, Boutique Air, Contour Airlines, JetBlue, WestJet, British Airways, Allegiant, and Sun Country Airlines serve Nashville.

-- Flights are available to more than 70 markets; 50 are nonstop, including Atlanta, Boston, Chicago, Dallas, Denver, Los Angeles, New York, Orlando, Philadelphia, Salt Lake City, Toronto, and Washington D.C.
+- Flights are available to more than 65 nonstop markets, including Atlanta, Boston, Chicago, Dallas, Denver, Los Angeles, New York, Orlando, Philadelphia, Salt Lake City, Toronto, and Washington D.C.

 - Greeting messages for delegates can be arranged by contacting the airport's Community Affairs/Customer Service Department at 615-275-1611 or through the NCVC Convention Services Department at 615-259-4746.